Thank You For Visiting

 About Me

-I recently released my first book, called The Alcuin Rift.
-The story is a blend of hard science fiction and space exploration, and first contact with extra-dimensional beings.
+I have so far released two books, The Alcuin Rift and Echoes of Oblivion.
 I am planning to publish more stories based on my morning shower daydreams and regular staring-into-the-void sessions.

 The Alcuin Rift